Meetup in a box

 The in-person community runs on meetups.
 The people who run meetups – often called organizers – sometimes run on more Hero Power than I would prefer.
 The Meetup-In-A-Box sequence is intended to provide meetup activities that do not require creativity on the scale of inventing your own holiday or designing your own rationality training programs from scratch, yet give you and your group something to do in addition to general socialization.
 A Meetup-In-A-Box is intended to be a bit like a board game: Open the box, follow the instructions, and have a good time.
 You still need to gather enough people and find a place for it, but those are problems common to almost any sort of group activity.

 This sequence owes a lot to Maia’s Meetup Cookbook, and is being written here because I can’t edit the cookbook.
 I’d love to add meetups other people come up with as well as my own!
 You can’t edit the list of meetups in this sequence, but you can add things to the Meetups (Specific Examples) LessWrong tag which I irregularly look through for posts to add.
-If you want more meetups than that, Jenn put together some of the meetups they’ve run in the Waterloo Rationality Meetups Showcase, and Chicago has a record on their website with many of the descriptions of meetups they’ve run.
+If you want more meetups than that, Elo of the Sydney Rationalist Dojo has many of the dojo activities available, the Guild of the Rose has many of their Workshops available online, Jenn put together some of the meetups they’ve run in the Waterloo Rationality Meetups Showcase, and Freiburg im Breisgau and Chicago have a records on their website with many of the descriptions of meetups they’ve run.

 Meetups contained in this sequence are categorized with the following: